William F. Turner: Later life

 After leaving Arizona, Turner moved his family to Coffeyville, Kansas where he practiced law there for a time before settling in Independence, Kansas.
 He partnering with William E. Otis in the legal firm of Turner and Otis and was successful, later adding a bank to the practice.
 He remained in this partnership (Turner & Otis) until October 1878.

 Turner eventually suffered a financial reversal and lived his final years in poverty.

 After leaving politics, Turner kept in touch with his friend, Rutherford B. Hayes, sending him a congratulatory note upon Hayes' election as president as well as condolences upon the death of his wife.
 He did not however ask Hayes for any appointment to a federal position.

 His wife died on December 13, 1896, in a sanatorium in Columbus, Ohio but Turner was too ill to attend the funeral.
-He then moved to Indianapolis, Indiana were he lived with his brother Chauncey until he died on December 23, 1899.
+He then moved to Indianapolis, Indiana where he lived with his brother Chauncey until he died on December 23, 1899.
 He was buried in an unmarked grave in Crown Hill Cemetery.